JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/The_Grihya_Sutras/Asvalayana_1.md

 [^473]: 194:5 On the office of the Sadasya, see Indische Studien, X, 136, 144.

-[^474]: 194:6 The two _Ri_<i>k</i>as quoted here belong to the tenth among the Vâlakhilya hymns, a hymn omitted in many of the Rig-veda MSS.
+[^474]: 194:6 The two <i>Rik<i>as quoted here belong to the tenth among the Vâlakhilya hymns, a hymn omitted in many of the Rig-veda MSS.
 They give no special confirmation to the rules stated in our text, but contain only a general allusion to the unity of the sacrifice, which the various priests perform in many various ways.

 [^475]: 194:7 ‘If the four (chief) priests have to be chosen, the choosing of the Brâhma<i>n</i>a stands first in order (see above, Sûtra 3); if all (the sixteen), then the choosing of the Hot<i>ri</i> stands first in order.’
 Nârâya<i>n</i>a.